The article explains the constructional features, location-specific installation details, and performance specifications of hydraulic filters.

 Strainers and Filters

-In addition to the strainer, fine filters should be added to a hydraulic system that uses sensitive components and operates in a dirty environment.
+In addition to the strainer, a fine filter should be added to a hydraulic system that uses sensitive components and operates in a dirty environment.
 The media in the filter unit is much finer than the wire screen.
 They are made of resin-impregnated paper (cellulose) or multi-layered, epoxy-bonded glass microfibers containing millions of tiny pores.
 Typically, the cellulose media are available in 3, 10, and 25 µ ratings and the glass fibre elements are available in 3 and 10 µ ratings.
 The media part of the filter is often pleated.
 The pleats can be made deeper and large in number to give the element more surface area for efficient filtration.
 This type of filter media absorbs contaminants throughout the depth of the media as the fluid flows through it.

 Filter Assembly Choices

 According to the assembly choices, the filter can be a spin-on type or a cartridge type.
-The spin-on type filter unit is a low-pressure, self-contained and permanent filter element (10, 25, 33, or 40 µ) and housing assembly which can be screwed on to the filter head.
+The spin-on type filter unit is a low-pressure, self-contained and permanent filter element (10, 25, 33, or 40 µ) and housing assembly, which can be screwed on to the filter head.
 It is meant for use in pump suction and tank return lines.
 The cartridge type filter unit consists of a permanent housing with the replaceable filter element and is used for higher pressures and flows.
 The cartridge filter elements are available in many filtration ratings down to 1 µ.

 Materials of Construction

-The materials of construction of the filter media have already been discussed in a previous section.
+The materials of construction of the filter media have already been mentioned in a previous section.
 The filter housing is made of tinned or galvanized steel.
 The seals are made of the Nitrile Buna Rubber (NBR), as a standard, or optionally the Viton.
 The connections are usually made of nylon or aluminium.
 The filter unit may be provided with a magnetic column for attracting and holding ferrous particles too small to be picked up by any other means.

 Filter Assembly with a Bypass Valve